Our thanks to all those who supported Team SPELD NZ in the Southern Cross Round the Bays 2026!

 12 & 13 April 2025

-Ellerslie Event Centre
+Ellerslie Event Centre – Auckland

-View the draft two-day programme here
+View the two-day programme here

 Navigating Neurodiversity in Early Childhood